Jemeni11/FicImage/README.md

 - `compress_images`: A boolean that tells FicImage whether to compress images.
     This is only supported for `jpeg` and `png` images.
-- `default_image_format`: A string that tells FicImage what format to convert and save images in.
-    This is only supported for `jpeg`, and `png` images.
+- `default_image_format`: A string that tells FicImage what default format to convert and save images in.
+This is only supported for `jpeg` and `png` images.
 - `max_image_size`: An integer that tells FicImage the maximum size of an image in bytes.
     If an image is larger than this value, FicImage will compress it.